 - Carat – The one carat (6 mm diameter) to two carat (8.2 mm diameter) diamond is typical for engagement rings.
 Stones of three carats and above are less common and increase in price substantially.

 Use home equity to finance an engagement ring

 For people who already have a home, one way to pay for the perfect engagement ring is to take out a home equity loan.
 The equity in your home can now be used for a wide variety of purchases, including an engagement ring.
-With available loan amounts from $25,000 to $150,000 and a fixed interest rate locked in for the desired term, a Discover Home Equity Loan can be an attractive option.
+With available loan amounts from $35,000 to $200,000 and a fixed interest rate locked in for the desired term, a Discover Home Loan can be an attractive option.

 Because the loan is secured by your home, rates are generally more competitive than unsecured methods of financing like credit cards and personal loans.
-Also, Discover Home Equity Loans offers no application fees, no origination fees, no prepayment penalties, and no closing costs.
+Also, Discover Home Loans has no application, origination, or appraisal fees, and no cash is required at closing.